jfcameron/gdk-graphics/README.md

 catch2 unit tests available under `test/` and can be run with ctest

 ## Build instructions
-Open the `.travis.yml` file on root, refer to the section for your platform
+Open the `.travis.yml` file on the root of the project, refer to the section for your platform

 ## Sample project